-Built in 1976, by Equitable Shipyard of Madisonville, Louisiana (hull #1677) as the Gulf Commander for Gulf Mississippi Marine.
+Built in 1976, by Equitable Shipyard of Madisonville, Louisiana (hull #1677) as the Gulf Commander for Gulf Mississippi Marine Houston, Texas.

 In 1978, Gulf Mississippi Marine became Gulf Fleet.
-The company was owned first by Pott Industries, and then by Houston Natural Gas.
+And the company was owned first by Pott Industries of St. Louis, Missouri.
+And, then by Houston Natural Gas Houston, Texas.

 She is a twin screw tug rated at 7,200 horsepower.